 The wiring is very simple.
 Please make sure you add the 10KΩ pull-up resistor between the 3.3V and the data line.

 The Adafruit Python DHT Sensor library makes interfacing the DHT22 easy.
-Use git clone to install it from your home directory in a terminal window as follows
+Please note that you should not use pip for installation because there are platform issues.
+Use git clone to install it from your home directory in a terminal window as follows.
+You can target Python 3 instead of Python 2 by changing python in the last line to python3.

 A reboot of the Pi is required for the Adafruit drivers to function properly.